Daniel-KM/Omeka-S-module-IiifServer/README.md

 Notes
 -----

+The module allows to manage collections (item set level/item list), manifests (item level), and info.json (media level).

-### Using externally supplied IIIF manifest and images
+### Using externally supplied IIIF manifest

 If you are harvesting data (via OAI-PMH, for instance) from another system where images are hosted and exposed via IIIF, you can use a configurable metadata